pabsantos/tama_project/report.typ

 == Road network

-The loaded road network graph has 21,045 nodes and 48,769 edges.
-The map in @fig-ebcmap shows the EBC of the road network.
-Most of road sections have low EBC values (zero or near zero).
-Only a few road sections have higher EBC values, indicating that they are more vulnerable to events that impact serviceability.
+The loaded road network graph has 21,045 nodes and 48,769 edges. @fig-power shows the probability of node degree per degree value.
+There is a high probability of degree values between 2 and 6.
+The values varies between 1 and 10.
+The network does not stricly follows a power-law behavior.

 #figure(
   image("plot/degree_distribution.png", width: 80%),
   caption: "Node degree distribution"
 ) <fig-power>

+The map in @fig-ebcmap shows the EBC of the road network.
+Most of road sections have low EBC values (zero or near zero).
+Only a few road sections have higher EBC values, indicating that they are more vulnerable to events that impact serviceability.

 #figure(
   image("plot/network_ebc_map.png", width: 80%),